dodgeblaster/jscourse/assignments/assignment-1/README.md

 -   Do you have 1 button that orders tiles by color
 -   Do you have 1 button that orders tiles by price

-#### Over and Above

-In order to get above 90%, you will need to do one of the following:

--   change the grid tiles so it matches the inspiration img
--   add background pictures to the tiles while still making sure the text is readable